kirit93/cancer-prediction/README.md

-# cancer-prediction
+# Terraform and AWS

-Cancer prediction on AWS
+Provisioning of AWS infrastructure needed to for MLOps

 ![Architecture Diagram](arch.png)